Takakento Terutora

 Takakento Terutora (貴健斗 輝虎), born February 10, 1996, as Kento Mizuta (水田 健斗, Mizuta Kento) is a Japanese professional sumo wrestler from Yatsushiro, Kumamoto.
-Wrestling for Tokiwayama stable, his highest rank is jūryō 4.
+Wrestling for Minatogawa stable (the former Tokiwayama stable), his highest rank is jūryō 4.

 Early life and sumo experience

 Born in Yatsushiro in 1996, he began wrestling in the 5th grade at the age of 10.
 When he was in middle school, he met former yokozuna Takanohana Kōji, who had come to observe a training session.
 He maintained his relationship with the former yokozuna after joining Tottori Jōhoku High School's prestigious sumo club and participated in training camps organized by Takanohana.
 In his third year, he became the captain of the club and led it to the number one position in Japan notably winning the Tokyo National Athletic Championships.
 During his high school years, he notably met Bushōzan who was the captain of the rival team of Saitama Sakae High School, another prestigious sumo club.
 As a result, Bushōzan and his team notably inflicted a defeat on Takakento and Jōhoku High in the team tournament at the 2013 National High School Tournament.
 In 2014, Takakento joined Takanohana's stable, while Bushōzan joined Fujishima stable, and began a friendly rivalry with him, saying "I don't want to lose (to him)".
 Other Yatsushiro recruits from that year included the current Genbumaru (Onoe stable).